-Alternative Resolution may include, among other responses:
+Alternative resolution may include, among other responses:

-- > Referral for disciplinary action; - > An agreement between the parties; - > Referring the Respondent to targeted preventive educational and training programs; and - > Conducting a follow-up review to ensure that the resolution has been carried out effectively.
+- (1) referral for disciplinary action: - (2) an agreement between the parties; - (3) referring the Respondent to targeted preventive educational and training programs; and - (4) conducting a follow-up review to ensure that the resolution has been carried out effectively.

-Except for the limitations stated above, the Title IX Coordinator has sole discretion to determine whether the complaint is appropriate for Alternative Resolution, to determine the type of resolution to pursue, and to stop the process at any time before its conclusion and move to a Formal Investigation.
-Participation in Alternative Resolution is voluntary, meaning both the Reporting and the Responding Parties must mutually agree, in writing, to participate.
-If Alternative Resolution is selected, the Title IX Coordinator will provide timely written notice to both parties that that discloses the allegations and that:
+Except for the limitations stated above, the Title IX Coordinator has sole discretion to determine whether the complaint is appropriate for alternative resolution, to determine the type of resolution to pursue and to stop the process at any time before its conclusion and move to a formal investigation.
+Participation in alternative resolution is voluntary, meaning both the Respondent and Complainant must mutually agree to participate.

+If alternative resolution is selected, the Title IX Coordinator will provide timely written notice to both parties that that discloses the allegations and that:

-- > The Title IX Coordinator has begun the process; - > The process is voluntary and will end upon either party's request; - > Termination of Alternative Resolution may result in Formal Investigation; - > They may be accompanied by an advisor throughout the process; and - > The Title IX Coordinator will notify both parties of the process's outcome - > Conclusion of the Alternative Resolution process will preclude the parties from resuming a formal complaint arising from the same allegations unless the parties failed to satisfy the terms of the agreement; and - > Records of the process will be maintained and shared.
+- (1) the Title IX Coordinator has begun the process; - (2) the process is voluntary and will end upon either party's request; - (3) termination of alternative resolution may result in formal investigation; - (4) they may be accompanied by an advisor throughout the process; and - (5) the Title IX Coordinator will notify both parties of the process's outcome - (6) conclusion of the alternative resolution process will preclude the parties from resuming a formal complaint arising from the same allegations unless the parties fail to satisfy the terms of the agreement; and - (7) records of the process will be maintained and shared.

-The Title IX Coordinator will conduct the Alternative Resolution process unless good cause requires another individual.
-The Title IX Coordinator will endeavor to complete the Alternative Resolution process promptly, typically within 30 to 60 business days of notifying the parties in writing of starting the process.
-However, the Title IX Coordinator may extend the Alternative Resolution process past 60 days for good cause.
+The Title IX Coordinator will facilitate the alternative resolution process unless good cause requires another individual.
+The facilitator will not be the same person as the Investigator or the decision maker in this Policy.
+The Title IX Coordinator will endeavor to complete the alternative resolution process promptly, typically within 30 to 60 business days of notifying the parties in writing of starting the process.
+However, the Title IX Coordinator may extend the alternative resolution process past 60 days for good cause.
 The Title IX Coordinator will notify the parties in writing of the reason for any extension and the projected new timeline.
 The actual time required will depend on the specific circumstances, including the complexity of the allegations and the nature of the alleged conduct.

-Once the parties have agreed to the terms of an Alternative Resolution, UAT will not conduct a formal investigation unless the Title IX Coordinator determines that the Respondent failed to satisfy the terms of the Alternative Resolution.
+Once the parties have agreed to the terms of an alternative resolution, UAT will not conduct a formal investigation unless the Title IX Coordinator determines that the Respondent failed to satisfy the terms of the alternative resolution.

-The Title IX Coordinator will keep records of all reports and conduct addressed through Alternative Resolution.
+The Title IX Coordinator will keep records of all reports and conduct addressed through alternative resolution.

-12.3.2 Supportive Measures
+12.1.3.3 SUPPORTIVE MEASURES

-As described in the Policy, supportive measures are actions taken by UAT in response to a report of Sexual Misconduct and will be made available to both parties as appropriate.
-These steps may include, but are not limited to, interim safety measures, which may be made at any time, to provide for the safety of individuals and the campus community.
+As described in the Policy, UAT will offer and coordinate supportive measures as appropriate for the Complainant and/or Respondent to restore or preserve that person's access to UAT's education program or activity or provide support during UAT's Title IX grievance procedures or during the informal resolution process.
+For complaints of sex-based harassment, these supportive measures may include, but are not limited to, interim safety measures, which may be made at any time, to provide for the safety of individuals and the campus community.
 Appropriate administrative changes and/or academic changes may be made, if requested and reasonably available, at any stage in the process to protect the rights of either party.
-Interim measures will be made by the Title IX Coordinator in coordination with responsible administrators.
+Supportive measures will be provided by the Title IX Coordinator in coordination with responsible administrators.
 These changes include, but are not limited to: